speechbrain/speechbrain/recipes/MAESTRO/symbolic-generation/README.md

 python generate.py yourpath/trained_model_CKPT
 ```
 You need to specify the path to the model checkpoint to be able to generate.
 You need to copy the corresponding `hyperparams.yaml` inside the checkpoint folder to be able to run this script.

+# **Citing MusPy**
+Hao-Wen Dong, Ke Chen, Julian McAuley, and Taylor Berg-Kirkpatrick, “MusPy: A Toolkit for Symbolic Music Generation,” in Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR), 2020.

 # **Citing SpeechBrain**